255BITS/ai-agent-toolbox/README.md

 * Supports protocols such as Anthropic Model Context Protocol(MCP)
 * Robust parsing
 * Streaming support
-* Support for read-write and write-only tools (feedback)
+* Support for read-write tools (feedback) as well as write-only tools

 ## Installation